094459/cedar-flask-demo/README.md

 A very simple demo to show how you can use Cedar in Python, with a simple Flask based web application.
 This code is illustrative and verbose to help explain and show how Cedar works.

+**Updated June 2024**

+Now includes Cedarypy 1.41, improved Cedar logging that shows policy invoked, and updated entities/schema with new context

 This repo contains the following demo sample app.

 ```